- Price: 500.00 USD

 - 3x SLI, 3x CrossFire support

-The Prime X299 series is Asus best selling X299 based motherboard.
-With a longer chipset lifespan (such as the X299) it also means that Asus can build on its existing model, releasing a Deluxe version, and even, when the marker permits it, a Deluxe II.
+The Prime X299 series is Asus’ best selling X299 based motherboard.
+With a longer chipset lifespan, Asus can develop already existing motherboards, releasing a Deluxe version, and even, when the marker permits it, a Deluxe II.

-Interesting point: Deluxe II motherboards usually share the exact same design which be featured on the next generation Chipsets (i.e.: Prime X499-A and Deluxe).
+Interesting point: Deluxe II motherboards features in-coming generation design . (i.e.: Prime X499-A and Deluxe).

-So it is always an exciting review for me, not only because the Deluxe II usually feature TRUE design improvements, but also because I get to have a peak at what the future holds.
+Therefore. it is always an exciting review for me, not only because the Deluxe II usually feature TRUE design improvements, but because I get to have a peak at what the future holds.